1964 United States presidential election in Rhode Island

 The 1964 United States presidential election in Rhode Island took place on November 3, 1964, as part of the 1964 United States presidential election, which was held throughout all 50 states and D.C.
 Voters chose four representatives, or electors to the Electoral College, who voted for president and vice president.

 Rhode Island voted overwhelmingly for the Democratic nominee, incumbent President Lyndon B. Johnson of Texas, over the Republican nominee, Senator Barry Goldwater of Arizona.
 Johnson ran with Senator Hubert H. Humphrey of Minnesota, while Goldwater's running mate was Congressman William E. Miller of New York.

 Johnson carried Rhode Island in a landslide, taking 80.87% of the vote to Goldwater's 19.13%, a Democratic victory margin of 61.74%.
 This made Rhode Island Lyndon Johnson's strongest state in the nation: even in the midst of a massive nationwide Democratic landslide, Rhode Island weighed in as 39% more Democratic than the national average during the 1964 election.

 The staunch conservative Goldwater was widely seen in the Northeastern United States as a right-wing extremist; he had voted against the Civil Rights Act of 1964, and the Johnson campaign portrayed him as a warmonger who as president would provoke a nuclear war.
 While John F. Kennedy had won 63.63% in Rhode Island in 1960 mostly by sweeping the ethnic Catholic vote, for 1964, this traditional Democratic coalition was joined by mass defections of moderate Yankee Republicans who had voted for Eisenhower and Nixon but could not support Goldwater.

-His landslide was so large, he won a record 315,463 votes, a record that still has not been beaten.
+His landslide was so large that he won a record 315,463 votes, a record that still has not been beaten.
 The closest any candidate has come since then was in 2020, when Joe Biden took 307,486 votes.
 No other state's highest raw vote total predates 2008, when John McCain set the record in Alaska and Barack Obama did so in Michigan.
 Consequently, the incumbent Johnson was able to take more than 80% of the vote in liberal Rhode Island.
 Johnson's winning margin of over 240,000 votes is the largest in history for a presidential candidate in Rhode Island, with no one else even coming within 100,000 of that winning margin.